SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/AppearTV_General_Platform.md

 # AppearTV General Platform

-The **AppearTV General Platform** connector is used to monitor and control an AppearTV chassis that can contain several modules of different types.
+The **AppearTV General Platform** connector is used to monitor and control an AppearTV XC platform chassis, like the XC5000 chassis, which can contain several modules of different types.

 ## About